dynamsoft-docs/capture-vision-docs/enums/capture-vision-router/image-source-state.md

 @Retention(RetentionPolicy.CLASS)
 public @interface EnumImageSourceState
 {
-   /** The buffer of ImageSourceAdapter is temporarily empty. */ public static final int ISS_BUFFER_EMPTY = 0;
+   /** Indicates that the buffer of the image source is currently empty. */ public static final int ISS_BUFFER_EMPTY = 0;
-   /** The source of ImageSourceAdapter is empty. */ public static final int ISS_EXHAUSTED = 1;
+   /** Signifies that the source for the image source has been depleted. */ public static final int ISS_EXHAUSTED = 1;
 }
 ```